-Four other species raise only the lower level of alert.
-Meadow Pipit meets the 25% criterion (equivalent to amber listing) in both periods.
-Populations of Bullfinch, Dunnock and Dipper have been recovering and show stable or increasing trends over the shorter, 25-year period.
-Though amber listed for population decline Bunting, Kestrel, Tawny Owl and Shelduck do not formally raise alerts on the present data.
+Five other species raise only the lower level of alert.
+Common Sandpiper and Meadow Pipit meet the 25% criterion (equivalent to amber listing) in both periods.
+Populations of Bullfinch and Dunnock have been recovering and show stable or increasing trends over the shorter, 25-year period.Tawny Owl raises a new alert in this report over the 25-year period but does not do so over the longer 48-year period.
+Though amber listed for population decline, Dipper, Reed Bunting, Kestrel and Shelduck do not formally raise alerts on the present data (in the case oDipper this is a change from last year's report which raised a lower level alert).